yugabyte/ybm-cli/docs/ybm_user_update.md

 ### Synopsis

-Modify role of a user in your YugabyteDB Managed account
+Modify role of a user in your YugabyteDB Aeon account

 ```
 ybm user update [flags]